Why a Foreign LLC Does Not Protect Florida Residents

 A Florida resident who forms an LLC in Wyoming, Nevada, Delaware, or Nevis does not gain additional asset protection from doing so.
 Florida courts apply Florida’s creditor remedies to a Florida debtor’s LLC membership interest regardless of where the LLC was organized.
 The interest is intangible personal property located where the owner resides, and the state of formation does not change that.

-This is not a theoretical concern.
-Four Florida court decisions between 2014 and 2022 tested every version of the foreign-LLC strategy and rejected each one.
+Four Florida court decisions between 2014 and 2022 tested every version of the out-of-state LLC strategy and rejected each one.
 Alper Law was directly involved in two of those cases.

 Speak With a Florida Asset Protection Attorney